jasonblett/Klicky/README.md

 # Privacy Policy for Klicky

-*Last updated: May 19, 2026*
+*Last updated: June 5, 2026*

-Klicky is a kickball scorekeeper app for iPhone.
+Klicky is a kickball scorekeeper app for iPhone and Android.
 This policy explains how the app handles your data.

 ---